oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - Actions – Actions are used to define what actions to undertake on the messages matching the conditions and which do not match any exemption.
 These actions include rejecting, deleting, redirecting the emails, and adding recipients, prefixes, and disclaimers.
 A single rule can have multiple actions applied however some actions are incompatible with others.
 - Properties – Properties are used to define anything which do not fall into another category.
 This includes enforcing or testing the rule.

-Policy Filtering Design Decisions for all agencies and implementation types.
+Policy Filtering Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---